GracedCharles/finalyearProject/backend/README.md

 2. Verify the Clerk secret key is correct
 3. Check that the server is running on port 5000
 4. For Android emulator, use `http://10.0.2.2:5000` instead of localhost
+5. Make sure CORS is properly configured (already handled in app.js)

+## Testing API Connectivity

+You can test the API connectivity from the frontend by:

+1. Running the frontend application
+2. Navigating to the "API Test" page in the dashboard
+3. Or running the test script: `cd frontend && node test-api-connection.js`